-- Developing skills in planning and conducting small group communication. - Analysis of development programmes - Designing media for development communication - Case studies for programmes and campaign for women's development. - Design and use of graphic media for designing Public Service Advertisements - Case studies of monitoring and evaluation of development programmes - Engaging with agencies involved in training and development- NGOs, GOs and Corporate
+- Developing skills in planning and conducting small group communication. - Analysis of development programmes - Designing media for development communication - Case studies for programmes and campaign for women's development. - Design and use of graphic media for designing Public Service Advertisements - Engaging with agencies involved in training and development- NGOs, GOs and Corporate